AzureCosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

     "The order by query does not have a corresponding composite index that it can be served from."
     ```

-    > In order to run a query that has an ORDER BY clause with one property, the default range index is sufficient.
+    > In order to run a query that has an ORDER BY clause with one property, the default index is sufficient.
 Queries with multiple properties in the ORDER BY clause require a composite index.

 5. Still within the **FoodCollection** node, select the **Scale & Settings** link.
 In the **Indexing Policy** section, you will add a composite index.